 Communication-Focused Therapy (CFT) for ADHD

-2017 – Accessible summary of Dr Jonathan Haverkampf's Communication-Focused Therapy paper on ADHD and related resources. -
+2017 – Accessible summary of Dr Jonathan Haverkampf's Communication-Focused Therapy paper on ADHD, with related resources. -

 Antipsychotics: Emotional Flattening vs Apathy